hexwanderer/starter-kit/README.md

 - [X] Add CORS to server.
 - [ ] Verify server-client communication, particularly over Docker.
 - [ ] Add auth with Better Auth.

+---

+## Adding new packages

+When creating a new package,

+- [ ] Items in the new package are under src/